PytLab/scaks-docs/source/tutorial/hub_model.rst

 |image1|

-catynetics-Hub also can check the correctness of the input reaction expression and energy values.
+scaks-Hub also can check the correctness of the input reaction expression and energy values.

 Energy barrier is less than reaction energy: